JHUDMC/Manual/Systems.md

 The DMC uses several different software systems for internal projects and patron access.

-When working on the Front Desk computer, you should log into all systems as yourself, using your own JHED, and log out when done (the easiest way to do this is to log out of the dmcadmin account)
+When working on the Front Desk computer, you should log into all systems as yourself, using your own JHED, and log out when done (the easiest way to do this is to log out of the dmcadmin account.)

-### Overview

-#### BookIt
-BookIt is the equipment and space reservation system the DMC uses.
-All patrons and staff use BookIt to track inventory and check it out.

-#### Discord
-The DMC's Discord server is the Virtual Front Desk for patrons asking questions.
-Its staff-only channels are also frequently used for discussions, announcements, and shift sub requests.

-#### Email (Outlook)
-dmcstaff@jhu.edu is the shared mailbox from which Student Staff can respond to and initiate conversations with patrons.
-It should be open and monitored during Front Desk shifts.

-#### Tasks
-Tasks is the DMC project management system.
-Here we organize team projects, submit repair tickets, and purchase requests.
-It’s built into Teams (though functionality is better in the browser: https://tasks.office.com/)

-#### J-Card Reader
-The J-Card reader lives on the Front Desk and accepts J-Cash payments (the preferred method of payment at the DMC).
-The J-Card reader has a point-of-sale interface that automatically tallies totals for various DMC printing and consumable products.

-#### Credit Card Reader
-The DMC has a portable wireless credit card reader that operates on cellular data.
-We use this device to accept payment from people without J-Cash for a small fee.
-We can also use it to accept payment at events if needed.

-#### RealVNC
-RealVNC is the system we use to remote into the gaming computers in the LaB so we don’t have to go upstairs.
-Typically, this is used to enter an admin password to install/update a game.

-#### HIPPO
-HIPPO is our internal server for DMC files and can be accessed when you are connected to the Hopkins network (on campus, or through VPN).
-It lives in the back of the cage on the networking rack and should always remain powered on.
-It can be accessed at: smb://HW-DMC-HIPPO/Project

-#### Teams Files
-“Teams – DMC Stustaff”  is where we store commonly-accessed documents such as shared passwords, consumable purchase tracking spreadsheets, and some DMC project files.

-#### HopkinsGroups

-#### Social Media

 ---
 ## BookIt

-BookIt, located at [bookit.dmc.jhu.edu](https://bookit.dmc.jhu.edu), is the DMC's equipment and space checkout system.
+BookIt, located at [bookit.dmc.jhu.edu](https://bookit.dmc.jhu.edu), is the DMC's equipment and space reservation system.
 The software is [LibCal](https://www.springshare.com/libcal/) and has been highly customized for the DMC.
+All patrons and staff use BookIt to track inventory and check it out.

 Anyone can view our inventory on BookIt without signing in, but patrons must log into BookIt to create a reservation.
 BookIt interfaces with the JHU Single Sign On system (the system everyone with a JHED uses to log into myJHU, SIS, etc.) and the Active Directory system.